joshgerdes/jekyll-uno/_drafts/azure-network-adapter-implementation-and-testing.md

 My Azure network is sitting in: the 'Australia East' region.

+> This feature is still in Preview, and compatibility between the API versions and other errors or issues may still be worked on by Microsoft.
+Keep this in mind, functionality may change, so be wary of using this in a production scenario.

 ### Install Windows Admin Center

 There are a few deployment options when it comes to Windows Admin Center.
 The most common are: